Welcome to Mannix

 - Network cable

-- A mug and plastic cup (we have a ‘no glass’ rule)
+- A mug and plastic cup (we have a ‘no glass’ rule in common spaces)

 - A bar fridge (optional – a $130 per year levy applies)

 - All of your lotions and potions, including soap